 How To Stop Wage Garnishment Immediately

-5 minute read Upsolve is a nonprofit tool that helps you file bankruptcy for free.
+5 minute read • Upsolve is a nonprofit that helps you get out of debt with education and free debt relief tools, like our bankruptcy filing tool.
 Think TurboTax for bankruptcy.
 Get free education, customer support, and community.
 Featured in Forbes 4x and funded by institutions like Harvard University so we'll never ask you for a credit card.
 Explore our free tool

 There are four direct ways you can take action to stop a wage garnishment: 1.
 Try to negotiate a payment plan with your creditor(s) or settle your debt.
 2. Challenge the wage garnishment in court.
 3. File for bankruptcy to stop the garnishment fast.
 4. Reach out to a nonprofit to ask for financial assistance.
 Having your wages garnished reduces your disposable income and can feel very stressful.
 But remember, you have rights and there are ways to stop the garnishment.

-Updated March 5, 2024
+Updated October 16, 2024

 How To Stop a Wage Garnishment Immediately

-The most important thing you can do is take action as soon as possible and to never ignore a wage garnishment order
+The most important thing you can do is take action as soon as possible and to never ignore a wage garnishment order.

-Here are four ways to stop wage garnishment right now:
+There are four ways to stop wage garnishment right now:

 1. Contact the Debt Collector or Creditor To Negotiate a Payment Plan